Suspect a Blocked Drain in Blackpool, Preston, Chorley or beyond?

 We Can offer a FREE CCTV inspection with every drain blockage.
 This ensures that there are no long-term problems with your drains.

 For more details or to arrange for our drain specialists to visit you in Blackpool, call on 07970 883333.

 - Fast and friendly solutions

 - 24hr callouts

 - Root Cutting and Scale Removing

 What am I responsible for?

-Generally speaking, you’re usually responsible for drains inside the boundaries of your property, while the sewerage company is responsible for lateral drains, which are outside of property boundaries, and sewers.
+Generally speaking, you’re usually responsible for drains inside the boundaries of your property.
+In addition, the sewerage company is responsible for sewers as well as lateral drains.
+These are located outside of property boundaries.

 What is the difference between a drain, lateral drain and sewer?